felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 {{< figure src="/img/hoarding-project/collection-in-bags.jpg" position="center" caption="Not so glamorous, is it?" >}}

-True story, for some months, I stored my entire collection next to my washing machine.
-Admittedly, not the sexiest storage strategy, but I needed to fit it somewhere...
+Another true story; for some months, I stored my entire collection next to my washing machine.
+Admittedly, not the sexiest storage strategy, but I needed to fit it somewhere.
+You can imagine how unattractive it was to play games when they were stored this way.

 {{< figure src="/img/hoarding-project/games-next-to-washing-machine.jpg" position="center" >}}